Omarosa’s Shocking Big Brother Reveal: Mike Pence Is Pretty ‘Scary’ Too

 “Can I just say this?
 As bad as y’all think Trump is, you would be worried about Pence,” she said.
 “So everybody that’s wishing for impeachment might want to reconsider their lives.”

-Omarosa then threw some slightly more specific shade at Vice President Mike Pence: “We would be begging for days of Trump back if Pence became president.
+Omarosa then threw some slightly more specific shade at Vice-President Mike Pence: “We would be begging for days of Trump back if Pence became president.
 He’s extreme.
 I’m Christian, I love Jesus, but he thinks Jesus tells him to say things.
 I’m like, ‘Jesus ain’t saying that.’
 He’s scary.”

 Omarosa avoided eviction on Monday night, so be sure to tune in next week, when she may or may not confirm that Jared and Ivanka take turns being president while 45 monitors the Fox News daytime lineup.
 Celebrity Big Brother: Come for the Oval Office gossip, stay to see the guy from Sugar Ray get a mostly accurate lesson on the current U.S. immigration debate.